World Cup Golf: Hyatt Dorado Beach

 World Cup Golf: Hyatt Dorado Beach is a sports video game developed by Arc Developments and published by U.S. Gold.
-It based on the 1994 event set at Dorado Beach in Puerto Rico.
-Conceived as the most technologically advanced and realistic golf simulation ever, the game was built using Silicon Graphics workstations exclusively for platforms utilizing the CD-ROM format.
-It was initially released on DOS, 3DO, and CD-i in 1994.
-A port titled World Cup Golf: Professional Edition was released on PlayStation and Sega Saturn in 1996.
-Versions for the Sega CD and Amiga CD32 were cancelled.
+It is based on the 1994 event set at Dorado Beach in Puerto Rico.
+Conceived as the most technologically advanced and realistic golf simulation ever, the game was built using Silicon Graphics workstations exclusively for platforms supporting the CD-ROM format.
+It was initially released on MS-DOS, 3DO, and CD-i in 1994.
+Conversions were released as World Cup Golf: Professional Edition for PlayStation and Saturn in 1996.
+Versions for the Sega CD and CD32 were cancelled.
 The game received a mixed reaction from critics.

 Gameplay

 World Cup Golf: Hyatt Dorado Beach is a game set in the golf course on the Dorado Beach of Puerto Rico.

-Development and release
+Development

 World Cup Golf: Hyatt Dorado Beach was produced by the British studio Arc Developments and published by U.S. Gold.
 Arc was previously responsible for Nick Faldo's Championship Golf in 1992.
 Following the publisher's World Cup Soccer titles, U.S. Gold acquired the World Cup Golf license, basing the new game on the 1994 event set at Dorado Beach in Puerto Rico.
 World Cup Golf was conceived as the most realistic and technologically advanced golf simulation to date, restricting development only on platforms that utilized the CD-ROM format.
 Producer Steve Hickman explained, "We have had to store an enormous amount of images and the non-CD based hardware currently available is just not far enough advanced.
 CD has allowed us to achieve this plus a lot more."